Assasans/found-footage/README.md

 You put them into an extraction machine like a normal camera.
 Note that these recordings **will not give you any views or money**.

+## Known bugs

 The mod is experimental, bugs may occur, please report them to a [GitHub repository](https://github.com/Assasans/found-footage/issues) if you can.
+When submitting a bug report, please attach your BepInEx log (located at `BepInEx/LogOutput.log`).

+- Playback stops randomly and no buttons appear
+  * No known fix for the problem, please submit a bug report.
+- "Failed to extract" with found cameras
+  * Most likely one of your team members does not have a mod installed.
+The game does the extraction on each client separately, and clients without the mod have no found recording data.
+If you are sure that everyone has the mod installed and working, please submit a bug report.